LeomPina/AI-Driven-Music-Visual-Generation-Using-Diffusion-Models/README.md

 # AI-Driven Music-Visual Generation Using Diffusion Models

-This project is meant to generate an AI music video using one (or more) artwork image and a music sample as inputs.
+The aim of this project is to generate a music video using one (or more) artwork initial image and a music sample as user chosen inputs.

 <img src="https://github.com/user-attachments/assets/f9f0c1e3-1bb4-4e11-a016-5a1653198f13" alt="Diss_arch_diagram" width="500"/>